Installation Guide

 Installer path:

-This will default to the SQL 2017 Express installer that is normally contained on the Print Director CD.
+This will default to the SQL 2017 Express installer that is normally included in the Print Director installation.
 However, if you would like to install a newer version SQL Express, you can change the path to the installer by clicking the button.

 Authentication: